PureDOS/DAT/README.md

 The DOSC for a child DOSZ can override files contained in a parent (DOSZ or DOSC).
 But a binary patch can only apply to a file that exists in the DOSZ with the same name as the DOSC.

+## Shared Saves
+If a DOSZ file contains an empty file with a .savename extension, modifications to the C: drive will be stored in a save file named after that file instead of the DOSZ file itself.

+For example, if parent and child DOSZ files each contain a .savename file with the same name, save data like configurations, options or game saves will be shared between them.

+Another example is for a game series in which a sequel can import save data from a predecessor.
+In such a case the DOSZ files of each entry of the series should be installed in a directory not directly in the root of the C: drive.

 ## DOSC Launch Configurations
 A DOSC file can specify more than one launch configuration by including a directory enclosed in [ ] brackets like `[My Config]`.
 A supported emulator will then on startup ask the user which launch configuration (or the default) should be used.